ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTM
-For our final example using the NSF corpus, let's upgrade our model to a (filtered) correlated topic model (fCTM).
+For our final example using the NSF corpus, let's upgrade our model to a (filtered) correlated topic model.

 ```julia
 #Random.seed!(77777);